Table of Contents

 the sun of Gods of the Slain. x

-During Ragnarok, Surtr was prophecized to battle and kill the god Freyr.
-After that, Surtr’s flames were to engulf the world, bringing Ragnarok to an end.
-After the great battle, a new world was said to emerge from the seas and the whole Norse mythological cycle was to begin anew.
+During Ragnarok, Surtr will battle and kill the god Freyr.
+After that, Surtr’s flames will engulf the world, bringing Ragnarok to an end.
+After the great battle, a new world will emerge from the seas and the whole Norse mythological cycle will begin anew.

 Surtr is one of several beings and monsters in Norse mythology to be prominently featured in Ragnarok.
 He has a prominent role in the end of the world as the Vikings knew it.